Most forms of steel framing used in UK construction may be grouped as follows:

 Columns in braced frames are generally in the form of UC sections that are spliced (joined) longitudinally at appropriate points, usually every two or three storeys in tall buildings.
 Beam-to-column connections are made either to the flanges of the column (major axis connections) or to the web of the column (minor axis connections).
 It may also be necessary to stiffen the columns locally at points of load transfer, such as for beams with moment connections.
 For 3 to 5 storey buildings, a 254 x 254 UC column is the starting point and for 6 to 8 storey buildings, a 305 x 305 UC is preferred.

 Square or Circular Hollow Sections are very efficient in compression because of their increased resistance to buckling compared to open sections.
 Both circular (CHS) sections and square (SHS) sections are widely used as slender columns.
 The main design issue is the connection to the face of the column, which is often in the form of welded fin plate with bolts to the beam web.
+End plate connections may be used with expanding anchors or proprietary 'blind' fixings.

 Columns may be designed to achieve greater compression and fire resistance by concrete encasement (in the case of H sections) and concrete filling (in the case of hollow sections).
 For example, the in-filling between the flanges of an H section column without reinforcement can increase its fire resistance up to 60 minutes whilst retaining the same external dimensions of the section.
-The in-filling of hollow sections with concrete can increase their fire resistance to up to 60 minutes without reinforcement, and up to 120 minutes with bar reinforcement.
+The in-filling of hollow sections with concrete can increase their fire resistance to up to 60 minutes without reinforcement, and up to 120 minutes with reinforcement.

 Trusses and lattice girders